Skip to main content

 recvWindow5000

-For the parameters above, the signature payload would look like this:
+For the first set of example parameters (ASCII only), the parameter=value string should look like this:

 symbol=BTCUSDT&side=SELL&type=LIMIT&timeInForce=GTC&quantity=1&price=0.2&timestamp=1668481559918&recvWindow=5000